CyberGumShew/VTGUI/README.md

 3. Find Last Final URL from a list of URLs (like URL Shorteners with redirects!)
 4. *With a little modification* Scan hashes against VT to test if your specific AV Engine detects the hash

 Very interested to hear if the tool helps you out, you have any feature requests, or you've modified it in a cool way!
+Let me know at cybergumshew@gmail.com.